 SDRP Journal of Nanotechnology & Material Science(SDRP-JNMS)

-N-Doped Mesoporous Carbons: Synthesis and Their Catalytic PropertiesSubmit Manuscript no this topic Topic Articles: 0
+N-Doped Mesoporous Carbons: Synthesis and Their Catalytic PropertiesSubmit Manuscript on this topic

 Mesoporous carbon materials (2-50 nm), with extremely high surface areas and ordered mesostructures, have been receiving much attention because of their versatility, as they are used in size- and shape-selective adsorption media, chromatographic separation systems, catalysts, nanoreactors, battery electrodes, capacitors, and biomedical devices.
 Via modification with foreign metal-free elements such as nitrogen, their unique electronic and spin structure can be changed.
 As a result, these doped mesoporous carbons have been successfully employed in some catalytic reactions recently, showing them to be promising catalysts for a wide range of reactions.

 Currently, doped mesoporous carbons with a disordered pore structure have been synthesized using various meth-ods, including catalytic activation using metal species, carbonization of polymer/polymer blends, carbonization of organic aerogels, and template synthesis using silica nanoparticles.
 Ordered doped mesoporous carbons with various pore structures have been synthesized using mesoporous silica materials such as MCM-48, HMS, SBA-15, MCF, and MSU-X as templates, or using soft-carbon sources.